dbmdz/digitalcollections-commons/digitalcollections-commons-springmvc/README.md

 Spring MVC provides the functionality of central exception handling (see <https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-developing-web-applications.html#boot-features-error-handling>).

-This library provides a preconfigured "GlobalExceptionController" as central location for handling all exceptions in the presentation (Spring MVC) layer.
+This library provides a preconfigured "GlobalExceptionController" as central location for handling all exceptions (usingthe ControllerAdvice functionality) in the presentation (Spring MVC) layer.

 It can handle 404 errors when catching a ResourceNotFoundException (also included in this library) or all other exceptions (handled as 500 error): when catching an exception, the view template identified by "error" is returned as view with error code and timestamp as model.